usegalaxy-eu/website/_events/2020-01-20-GalaxyWS_scrna_FR.md

 ## Preparation

-You must go through two Galaxy interactive tours before beginning the training.
+Please go through two Galaxy interactive tours before beginning the training.
 These interactive tours guide you stepwise through the Galaxy user interface and the history.
 They will help you to follow the Galaxy introduction, and ensure everyone has a basic understanding of how Galaxy works.